ansys/pyfluent/doc/source/user_guide/make_container_image.rst

 Run Docker container using the command line
 -------------------------------------------

-When you execute the command for running the Docker container you must specify the Ansys license file.
+When you run the Docker container, you must specify the Ansys license file.

 Execute this command to run the Docker container in solver mode: